-PSY 250 Research Methods I (3-0-3).
+(3-0-3).
 Explores various psychological research methods that have transformed our understanding of human thought and behavior.
-Contrasts transformed our understanding of human thought and behavior.
 Contrasts the most common methods and explores their strengths and limitations.
 Provides skills in seeking sources of scientific information, generating study materials, understanding statistical procedures and presenting research findings.
 Prerequisite: PSY 101.